 To participate in the Fulbright Foreign Student Program, the applicants must:

-- be citizens or permanent residents qualified to hold a valid passport issued by Uzbekistan, and reside in the country throughout application and selection process.
+- be citizens of Uzbekistan and reside in the country throughout application and selection process.

-- have completed undergraduate education and hold a bachelor’s degree by September 2019.
+- have completed undergraduate education and hold a bachelor’s degree.

 Eligible Fields of Study:

-The Fulbright Foreign Student Program is open to all fields of study except the medical sciences.
-Medical graduates may seek a Master’s Degree in Public Health or Hospital Administration.
+The Fulbright Foreign Student Program is open to all fields of study except the medical sciences concerning direct patient care.
+Medical graduates may pursue programs in Chemistry, Biology, Public Health or Hospital Administration.

 Previous U.S. experience: